 Community Introductions – The project team has met with county officials and community leaders in more than 100 counties in Kansas, Missouri, Illinois, and Indiana to introduce the project and answer questions.
 These introductory meetings were held in advance of the Community Roundtables and assisted the team in identifying local officials to invite to the Roundtables.
 Grain Belt Express representatives continue to meet with community members throughout the development process.

 Clean Line holds Local Business Opportunity Meetings to inform local businesses about the project and to provide information about the types of local and regional contractors that could assist in the development, construction, and maintenance of the transmission project.
-To date, 230 business representatives in Kansas, Missouri, Illinois, and Indiana have participated in Local Business Opportunity Meetings.
-More information about Local Business Opportunity Meetings is available here.
+To date, 330 business representatives in Kansas, Missouri, Illinois, and Indiana have participated in Local Business Opportunity Meetings.
+More information about local business opportunities is available here.

-Based in central Illinois, Rick Cornell is meeting with community members to keep them informed of our efforts before we ramp up our Illinois routing work in 2014.
+Based in central Illinois, Rick Cornell is meeting with community members to keep them informed of our efforts.
 Rick has over 30 years of experience in governmental finance and public sector issues, working in the Office of the Illinois Attorney General, for the state General Assembly, and in the Office of the Illinois State Comptroller before serving as Assistant Comptroller from 2003-2010.
 You can reach him at email@example.com.

-Lowell Newsom joined the team earlier this fall and is located in Chariton County, Missouri.
+Lowell Newsom joined the team in fall 2013, and is located in Chariton County, Missouri.
 Lowell is from Chariton County, worked in St. Louis for many years, and recently moved back to the county to be closer to his parents and their farming operation.
 You can reach him via email at firstname.lastname@example.org.